Isms, in my opinion, are not good. A person should not believe in an ism, he should believe in himself. – Ferris Bueller.

 Everything I write is tainted by privilege, a high level of affluence and a Teutonic upbringing.
 That’s just the way it is, I just write what I happen to be thinking at the time.
 I’d like to believe that I have no dogmatic beliefs and more than anything I’d like to think that my mind can be changed about anything.

-The other objective is, that if I die, my daughter has access to some first hand information that will tell her what her dad was like and what interested him.
+The other objective is, that if/when I die (ie. Go Darke) my kids have access to some first hand information that will tell them what their dad was like and what interested him (A form of redundancy plan from beyond the grave).